Services & Events

 In many cases, arranging a funeral keeps people so busy that they don’t feel their loss fully until afterwards.

 Grieving is natural and important, and it may take a long time.
 Many people find that others who have lost a loved one can offer valuable comfort and support.
 You may find the funeral services prayers and readings a comfort.

 All Saints has an annual memorial service held around the beginning of November to remember those who have passed away and you may find it helpful to attend.
 You will automatically be invited if the Church has taken a service for you in the last three years.

-Bereavement support networks, such as Cruse, can be very helpful.
+Bereavement support at All Saints is offered via our Bereavement Cafe which is open to all and run in conjunction with the Princess Alice Hospice in the Church Hall on the first Tuesday of every month between 10:30am and 12 noon.
 There are also special organisations for people who are bereaved young or who have lost a child or unborn child, or who are bereaved by suicide or violence.